nyc-bumblebees-2017/phase-1-assessment-steven/part-2/README.md

 ### `SockDrawer`

 The `SockDrawer` class is somewhat complete.
 We can initialize an instance of `SockDrawer` with a collection of socks and a matcher.
 The challenge for this part of the assessment is to write methods that provide a `SockDrawer` instance with ways of interacting with its socks.
-The desired behaviors have been described in tests, but are summaraized here, in English:
+The desired behaviors have been described in tests, but are summarized here, in English:

 - A drawer will be able to match a given sock to one of the socks in its collection, return the matched sock, and ensure the matched sock is removed